 Betty Willis

-Some of Betty Willis's most popular tracks include Take Your Heart, Ain't Gonna Do You No Good, Act naturally, Ain't Gonna Do You No Harm, Someday You'll Need My Love.
-Listen to these songs and discover more from their extensive catalog.
+Betty Willis' most-played tracks include Take Your Heart, Ain't Gonna Do You No Good, Act naturally, Ain't Gonna Do You No Harm, Someday You'll Need My Love.
+Listen to these songs and explore more from their catalog on this page.

 Betty Willis (March 10, 1941 - January 1, 2018) was an American soul singer.
 She retired from music in the late 1970s and later found work with the U.S. Postal Service.
-In the early 1960s, Betty began...
+In the early 1960s, Betty began singing at various clubs in Santa Ana, California...
 Read the full biography on this page.

-You can find Betty Willis vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Betty Willis vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Betty Willis